flashmedia/prototype-mongoose-inheritance/README.md

-# Mini Twitter
+# Prototype Mongoose Inheritance Testing

-This is a simple application used for learning node.js and express.js framework.
+This is a simple application to test out the mongoose inheritance using dicrimnator.

 ## Setup